sejoonkim/youtube_clone/README.md

   - what to .gitignore in NodeJS -> [gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore)

 - Git: How to remove files listed in .gitignore but still on git repository?

   - [Link](https://stackoverflow.com/questions/13541615/how-to-remove-files-that-are-listed-in-the-gitignore-but-still-on-the-repositor/13541721)

+- How to install NPM without adding to "Dependencies"?

+  - > npm install nodemon -D

 <br/>